Fine Arts Academy

 We call our structure “concurrent,” as opposed to other “standalone” fine arts high schools in Texas and elsewhere.
 By having such a large representation of students identifying as “fine arts kids,” our campus culture is accepting, expressive, and respectful of each student as an individual.

-A: Students apply and audition to “major” in an area (or strand) of their interest in the Fine Arts Academy, so those that are accepted and complete the program are recognized as graduating from an intensive, competitive, pre-professional program.
+A: Students apply and audition to “major” in an area of their interest in the Fine Arts Academy, so those that are accepted and complete the program are recognized as graduating from an intensive, competitive, pre-professional program.
 Each major contains six prescribed year-long courses along with outside-of-school individual performance and/or competition requirements.
 All courses and requirements in the major, along with academic, behavior, and attendance standards, must be fulfilled for a student to earn the special designation of McCallum Fine Arts Academy graduate.

 A: McCallum Fine Arts Academy partners with many working artists and arts organizations to provide extensive experiential learning opportunities to our students.
-Examples include a multi-year in-school residency with the Austin Chamber Music Center, master classes with university professors, and workshops with visiting artists (examples: Graham Reynolds, the Mark Morris Dance Group, Mary Sledd, Sandra Adair, Broadway touring companies, New York Film Academy, the Jonathan Scales Fourchestra, et al.) One of our latest program additions is an after-school Samba program.
+Examples include a multi-year in-school residency with the Austin Chamber Music Center, master classes with university professors, and workshops with visiting artists (examples: Graham Reynolds, the Mark Morris Dance Group, Mary Sledd, Sandra Adair, Broadway touring companies, New York Film Academy, the Jonathan Scales Fourchestra, et al.)

 Our students also take advantage of individual contests and performance opportunities.
 In addition to consistently strong representation of McCallum music majors at All-State Band, Orchestra, and Choir, we also have students awarded top honors at the Texas State Solo and Ensemble contest.
 McCallum musicians have won Austin Symphony Orchestra and San Antonio Symphony concerto contests.
 Many of our musicians also participate in summer programs and camps at UT, Texas State Strings Camp, Interlochen, the Eastern Music Festival, Sewanee Summer Music Center, and others.
 Due to our strong reputation in musical studies, McCallum is a preferred choice for university professors to give masterclasses and our school has served as a regional audition site for Juilliard and the Eastman School of Music.